Sample schedule for each fellowship position

 Fellow 2: Pediatric Integrated Primary Care, Neurodevelopmental Assessment, Outpatient-Based Pediatric Psychology Experience

-Key: ANPPS = Outpatient Pediatric Psychology Experience @ Advanced Neuropsychology & Pediatric Psychology Services; HCC = Pediatric Integrated Primary Care @ The Hurley Children's Clinic; HMC = Inpatient Pediatric Psychology Consultation-Liaison Services @ Hurley Medical Center; NCE = Neurodevelopmental Assessment @ The Neurodevelopmental Center of Excellence
+Key: ANPPS = Outpatient Pediatric Psychology Experience @ Advanced Neuropsychology & Pediatric Psychology Services; HCC = Pediatric Integrated Primary Care @ The Hurley Children's Clinic; HMC = Inpatient Pediatric Psychology Consultation-Liaison Services @ Hurley Medical Center; CCSI = Neurodevelopmental Assessment @ The Center for Children's Integrated Services

 Clinical Settings & Individuals Served

 Clinical experiences occur at sites affiliated with Hurley Medical Center and Genesee Health System under the direction of the fellowship Program Director.